-- 1. Successfully complete all prerequisite courses for entry into Pace's Coordinated Program in Nutrition and Dietetics. - 2.
-Successfully complete the Didactic (classroom learning) and Supervised Practice (internship) portions of the program. - 3.
+- 1. Successfully complete all prerequisite courses for entry into Pace's Coordinated Master of Science in Nutrition and Dietetics program. - 2.
+Successfully complete the didactic (classroom learning) and supervised practice (internship) portions of the program. - 3.
 Pass the Commission on Dietetic Registration's (CDR) dietetic registration exam. - 4.
 Apply for and obtain licensure in your state of practice, if applicable. - 5.
 Maintain continuing education credits as indicated by CDR.